Care Act Advocacy

 Advocates work with individuals to help them make their own decisions, will support people to understand the care and support process they will be involved in and to tell professionals their wishes and preferences about their future care and support needs.

 How to get an advocate

-If you are not sure whether you can get a care and support advocate, you can get advice from the VoiceAbility team, and our contact details are at the top of the page.
+If you are not sure whether you can get a care and support advocate, contact us.